China, U.S. swap investment treaty 'negative lists'

-BEIJING The United States and China have begun formal talks on demands for market access for an investment treaty, officials from the two countries said on Friday, calling it a new phase in negotiations that could set the scope of an eventual deal.
+BEIJING The United States and China have begun formal talks on demands for market access for an investment treaty, China's Ministry of Commerce said on Friday, calling it a new phase in negotiations that could set the scope of an eventual deal.

 China has more restrictions on foreign investment than the United States, and U.S. investors hope that a treaty will give them increased access to China's many state-dominated industries, from financial services to telecommunications.

-Chinese and U.S. negotiators met in Beijing for a week of talks beginning on Monday, China's Ministry of Commerce said in a statement.
+Chinese and U.S. negotiators met in Beijing for a week of talks beginning on Monday, the ministry said in a statement on its website.

 "During this round of talks, the two sides for the first time exchanged negative list offerings, and formally began negative list negotiations, symbolizing that talks have entered a new phase," the ministry said.